-Are you trying to cancel your broadband?
-From hard-to-find support lines to high cancellation fees, it can end up feeling like a battle!
+From hard-to-find support lines to high cancellation fees, it can feel like an uphill battle!

-How to cancel Openreach broadband
+- How to cancel Openreach broadband

-Find contact details for your supplier
+- Find contact details for your provider

 Â